Question...?: Lyrics and interpretations

 There were comparisons of the track's production and theme to those of Swift's past songs.
 Several reviews thought that the sound of "Question...?" evoked the styles of tracks from 1989 such as "Out of the Woods" and "Blank Space".
 Carl Wilson from Slate wrote that the resemblance to "Blank Space" is in how Swift interpolates her "descending-scale" cadence from its bridge.
 The late-night encounters with a love interest are similar to those portrayed in the 1989 songs "Style", "All You Had to Do Was Stay", and "How You Get the Girl", and the lyric mentioning the couple kissing "in a crowded room" references "Dress" from the album Reputation (2017).
 In Billboard, Becky Kaminsky wrote that "Question...?" resembles Reputation by portraying a version of Swift that "isn't afraid to hold back".
-According to the English-language scholar Maggie Laurel Boyd, "Question...?" revisits the memories mentioned in "Out of the Woods", but the narrator is more upfront: she asserts that she still remembers what happened and discerns new meanings in old stories.
+According to the English literature scholar Maggie Laurel Boyd, "Question...?" revisits the memories mentioned in "Out of the Woods", but the narrator is more upfront: she asserts that she still remembers what happened and discerns new meanings in old stories.

-Several critics analyzed the lyrics with regards to women's psychology in dating and romance.
-Annie Zaleski summed up the narrative as a demand for closure from an ex-lover who had moved on, and she wrote that the dynamic build-up towards the end represented the narrator's jealousy towards her ex-lover's new love and urgent needs for clear answers.
+Several critics analyzed the lyrics concerning women's psychology in dating and romance.
+The music critic Annie Zaleski summed up the narrative as a demand for closure from an ex-lover who had moved on, and she wrote that the dynamic build-up towards the end represented the narrator's jealousy towards her ex-lover's new love and urgent needs for clear answers.
 Alejandra Gularte of Vulture thought that the track was relatable for those who have an anxious attachment.
 NPR's Ann Powers cited the lyrics, "Did you ever have someone kiss you in a crowded room/ And every single one of your friends was making fun of you/ But 15 seconds later they were clapping too?", as an example that portrays romantic persuasion and betrayal.
 For Powers, the said lines encapsulate how women's anxiety and uncertainty in love can be exacerbated by others' perceptions of and desires for them.